plausible/website/terms.md

 You may provide us with feedback, suggestions, and ideas about the service.
 You agree that we own all rights to use and incorporate the feedback you provide in any way, including in future enhancements and modifications to the service, without payment or attribution to you.

+You must not modify another website so as to falsely imply that it is associated with Plausible Analytics.
 The look and feel of the service is copyright© to Plausible Analytics.
 All rights reserved.
 “Plausible Analytics”, the Plausible Analytics logo and any other product or service name or slogan displayed on the service are trademarks of the company and may not be copied, imitated or used, in whole or in part, without the prior written permission of the company or the applicable trademark holder.
+You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the service, use of the service, or access to the service without the express written permission by the company.

 ## Privacy and security of your data